-Associate Cluster (i) • Remaining IP(s) of the subnet [ 1997] 4 ]: 160 Cluster Type Standard cluster 🗸 Cross-VPC Association Enable After enabling this option, you can use one instance to monitor clusters in different regionality of the second Create Public Network CLB Instance If the VPC where your instance resides is not interconnected with the cluster to be associated CLB instance because data cannot be collected otherwise.
-You don't need to do so if the Cluster Region Chengdu Tencent Cloud services in different regions cannot communicate with each other over the you select a region closest to your end users to minimize access latency and improve the region after you purchase the instance.
+Associate Cluster (i) • Remaining IP(s) of the subnet [1]: 160 Cluster Type Standard cluster 🗸 Cross-VPC Association Enable After enabling this option, you can use one instance to monitor clusters in different regionality is a statement of the state Create Public Network CLB Instance If the VPC where your instance resides is not interconnected with the cluster to be associated to CLB instance because data cannot be collected otherwise.
+You don't need to do so if the Cluster Region Chengdu ~ Tencent Cloud services in different regions cannot communicate with each other over the Cluster you select a region closest to your end users to minimize access latency and improve the region after you purchase the instance.
 Cluster Available clusters in the current region: